dovetail-genomics/chicago/README.md

+**CHiCAGO: Capture HiC Analysis of Genomic Organisation**

+CHiCAGO is a set of tools for Capture HiC data analysis.
+A preprint describing the statistical algorithm behind Chicago interaction calling will be available in the next few weeks.

-This repository contains the following:
+This repository contains the following files:

 - The Chicago R package (source and build)
-- The PCHiCdata R data package with small example datasets for mouse and human
+- The PCHiCdata R data package with small example Promoter Capture HiC datasets for mouse and human
 - chicagoTools: scripts for preparing input files, running Chicago and processing the output

+Please refer to the Chicago R package vignette and the chicagoTools README file for more information.

-To install the Chicago package, data package and chicagoTools (and all the R packages they depend on), download the whole repository and run:
+To install the Chicago package, PCHiC data package and chicagoTools (as well as all R packages they depend on), download the whole repository and run:

 ```
 #!bash